 Patients with "impaired" glucose regulation are those whose fasting serum or plasma glucose fall between 101 and 126 mg/dL, or whose 2-hour value on oral glucose tolerance test fall between 140 and 199 mg/dL.
 These patients have a markedly increased risk of developing type 2 diabetes and should be counseled for lifestyle changes and followed up with more testing.
 Indications for screening and testing include strong family history, marked obesity, history of babies over 9 pounds, and recurrent skin and genitourinary infections.

-Glucose levels < or =25 mg/dL in infants <1 week are considered to be potentially life threatening; as are glucose levels < or =40 mg/dL in infants >1 week.
+Glucose levels of 25 mg/dL or lower in infants younger than 1 week are considered to be potentially life threatening, as are glucose levels of 40 mg/dL or lower in infants older than 1 week.

-Glucose levels > or =400 mg/dL are considered a critical value.
+Glucose levels of 400 and higher mg/dL are considered a critical value.

 0-11 months: not established

 > or =1 year: 70-140 mg/dL

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

 Chapter 25: In Tietz Textbook of Clinical Chemistry.
 Fourth edition.
 Edited by CA Burtis, ER Ashwood, DE Bruns.
 WB Saunders Company, Philadelphia, 2006, pp 837-907